AdobeDocs/cai-soft-binding-api/src/pages/index.md

 }
 ```

+The value of the `manifestId` property is the manifest ID.

 ### Retrieve manifest store

-The value of the `manifestId` property is the manifest ID.
-You can use this value with the `manifests/{manifestID}` route to get the actual CBOR manifest store.
+Use the manifest ID value with the `manifests/{manifestID}` route to get the actual CBOR manifest store, like this:

 ```
 https://cai-manifests.adobe.com/manifests/<<MANIFEST_ID>>